-Owners and Management Entities must demonstrate continuous marketing efforts by adhering to its marketing plan, utilizing the above referenced agencies for referrals, and listing units on MSHousingSearch.org.
+Owners and Management Entities must demonstrate continuous marketing efforts by adhering to its marketing plan by utilizing the above referenced agencies for referrals.
 If after exhausting all of these efforts, the Owner/Management Entity is still unable to find a qualified tenant that meet the requirements of the Mississippi Affirmative Olmstead Initiative, the unit may be rented to other qualified tenants.
 However, the Owner/Management Entity must put forth the same marketing efforts towards the next available unit.
 Documentation of the marketing efforts must be kept on file with the site manager.